rapidsai/cudf/CONTRIBUTING.md

 cuDF also uses [codespell](https://github.com/codespell-project/codespell) to find spelling mistakes, and this check is run as part of the pre-commit hook.
-To apply the suggested spelling fixes, you can run  `codespell -i 3 -w .` from the commandline in the cuDF root directory.
+To apply the suggested spelling fixes, you can run  `codespell -i 3 -w .` from the command-line in the cuDF root directory.
 This will bring up an interactive prompt to select which spelling fixes to apply.

 ## Developer Guidelines